camdowney/neutro/README.md

 ## Documentation
 ### Querying elements - q()
 The q function, short for 'query', accepts one argument: a selector.
-You can simply think of it as document.querySelector, except that it adds some usual functionality to its return object.
+You can think of it as document.querySelector, except that it adds some usual functionality to its return object.

 The object it returns has two getters (val and class) and three functions (html(), q(), and on()).
 If you haven't already guessed, you may chain q() calls as deep as you'd like.